Bounded and unbounded cohomology of homeomorphism and diffeomorphism groups: Notation and background results

 \begin{enumerate}[(i)] \item every finite subset of $G$ can be conjugated so that all its elements are supported in $Z_0$; \item $g^p(Z_0)$ is disjoint from $Z_0$ for every integer $p\geq 1$. \end{enumerate}

 Then $G$ is boundedly acyclic. \end{thm}

 In general we have no reason to believe that an infinite product of boundedly acyclic groups is necessarily boundedly acyclic.
 However, the above sufficient condition is stable under products; indeed, it suffices to consider the action of the product on the corresponding disjoint union $Z$ of sets, and to define $Z_0$ as the disjoint union of the corresponding subsets.
+Hence, we record the following.

 \begin{lem} Any product of groups satisfying the conditions of \Cref{thm:wreath} will satisfy them too, and hence be boundedly acyclic. \end{lem}